 Serious Adverse Effects

 Tamiflu’s scrutiny really flared in 2005, when 12 Japanese children died after taking Tamiflu.
 Two years later, in 2007, Japan made the decision to ban the use of Tamiflu in pediatric populations, a decision that is still upheld today.
-Cases of adverse psychiatric effects associated with this drug continue to be reported, yet its use just continues to be increased.
+Cases of adverse psychiatric effects associated with this drug continue to be reported, yet its use just increases by the year[17,18,19].
 A panel study of about 10,000 flu patients conducted by the Health and Labor Welfare Ministry found that teens who took Tamiflu were at a 1.54 higher risk of abnormal behavior including sudden running or jumping.

 In fact, at least half of the children who take Tamiflu will suffer some sort of adverse reaction, most commonly nausea, nightmares, and difficulty concentrating.